MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > [!NOTE]
 > **Best practice:** Deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices.
 Deploy the Semi-Annual Channel to the rest of your users.
 This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

-With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
+With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users:

 - Semi-Annual Channel: Provides users with new features of Office every six months, in January and July.